Are Free Bets Worth It?

 - Account restrictions: May lead to bonus abuse flags if overused

-Our beginners guide to free bets goes into further detail on the matter, with answers to questions surrounding cashing out free bets, as well how best to use free bets when betting in-play.
+Our beginners guide to free bets goes into further detail, with answers to questions surrounding cashing out free bets, as well how best to use free bets when betting in-play.

 - Conversion Rate: Some matched bettors achieve 75-80% conversion rates on free bets